cyningmi/mid-term-speech/README.md

 mid-term-speech
 ===============

-a speech based on impress.js instand of PPT.
+a speech based on impress.js instead of PPT.